Kathy Maister's Start Cooking

 7 Layer Dip (Video) was also made in a decorative dish measuring approximately 9x13x2.
 Two round, 8-inch pie dishes would have worked as well.

-With the Meatloaf Recipe (Video) (shown below) I made a free-form loaf in a 9x13x2 inch baking dish.
+With my Meatloaf Recipe (Video) (shown below) I made a free-form loaf in a 9x13x2 inch baking dish.

 A plain Pyrex dish costs less than $10.
 I think it is definitely worth the investment.
 Cheers!